AbhiramReddyD/100-days-of-code/[2]ProgressLog.md

 **Today's Progress**: Started Matrices

-**Thoughts:** Matrices in C and doagonal matrix in c and cpp using oops concept.
+**Thoughts:** Matrices in C and diagonal matrix in c and CPP using oops concept.

 **Link to work:** [Algorithms and Data Structures in C/C++ Codes](https://github.com/AbhiramReddyD/AlgoDS)